 Step 4: The Mantra

-Create a mantra, a ritual or some other way that will help trigger your relaxation-singing association.
-This could be a few simple stretches, a 2 minute meditation or journaling - anything that will get you in the zone.
+Create a mantra, a ritual, or some other method that will help trigger your relaxation-singing association.
+This could be a few simple stretches, a two minute meditation, or journaling - anything that will get you in the zone.

 I hope you enjoyed the exercise and have a more relaxed, confident voice!